This page contains a list of FAQs and their answers that relate to Alternative Dispute Resolution.

 - Can an employee who has elected ADR withdraw from the process?

-- Do I lose my right to formal procedures if mediation does not work?
+- Do I lose my right to use the formal EEO complaint process if mediation does not work?